pyodide/pyodide/docs/project/governance.md

 pyodide [GitHub organization](https://github.com/orgs/pyodide/teams/core/members).
-Core developers are expected to review code contributions, can merge approved pull requests, can cast votes for and against merging a pull-request, and can be involved in deciding major changes to the API.
+Core developers are expected to review code contributions, can merge approved pull requests, can cast votes for and against merging a pull-request, and can make decisions about major changes to the API (all contributors are welcome to participate in the discussion).

 New core developers can be nominated by any existing core developers.
 Once they have been nominated, there will be a vote by the current core developers.